 You should review your investment records to verify the cost basis amount on Form 1099-B. The cost basis on your Form 1099-B is based on information available to your brokerage.
 If the information available is incomplete, your cost basis amount may be incorrect.

-If your cost basis amount on Form 1099-B does not match your adjusted cost basis based on your records, enter an adjustment code B in TaxACT.
-Similarly, your Form W-2 likely won’t include your cost basis on Form 1099-B, so you’ll want to enter an adjustment amount with code B.
+If your cost basis amount on Form 1099-B doesn’t match your adjusted cost basis based on your records, enter an adjustment code B in TaxAct.
+Similarly, your Form W-2 likely won’t include your cost basis on Form 1099-B. You’ll want to enter an adjustment amount with code B.

 If your Form 1099-B is missing a cost basis amount, you must still calculate and report your cost basis on your tax return.